Ayurveda for Anxiety: Natural Approaches That Work

 - Triggers: Overwork, competitive environments, heat, spicy food, criticism

-- Key approach: Cooling, surrendering control, creative outlets, and moderation
+- Key approach: Cooling, surrendering control, creative outlets, moderation

 Kapha-Type Anxiety

-Kapha individuals experience anxiety less frequently, but when they do, it tends to manifest as a heavy, stuck feeling.
+Kapha types feel anxious less often.
+When they do, it tends to land as a heavy, stuck feeling.

 - Symptoms: Withdrawal, emotional eating, oversleeping, resistance to change, heaviness in the chest

-- Key approach: Stimulation, movement, lightness, and social connection
+- Key approach: Stimulation, movement, lightness, social connection

 Daily Routine Adjustments for Anxiety

-One of Ayurveda's most powerful tools against anxiety is Dinacharya -- a consistent daily routine.
+One of Ayurveda's strongest tools against anxiety is Dinacharya, a consistent daily routine.
 Regularity is the antidote to Vata's erratic nature.

 Morning Practices

-- Warm water with lemon -- gently awakens digestion without aggravating the nervous system
+- Warm water with lemon wakes digestion without aggravating the nervous system

-- Abhyanga (self-massage) -- use warm sesame oil (Vata), coconut oil (Pitta), or mustard oil (Kapha) before bathing
+- Abhyanga (self-massage) with warm sesame oil (Vata), coconut oil (Pitta), or mustard oil (Kapha) before bathing

-- 5-10 minutes of pranayama -- Nadi Shodhana (alternate nostril breathing) is particularly calming
+- 5 to 10 minutes of pranayama.
+Nadi Shodhana (alternate nostril breathing) is particularly calming

 Evening Wind-Down